base-link/base/book/servers.md

-# Defining a Server in Star
+# Defining a Server in NoteTree

 ```
 load @termsurf/nest